LeisureLink/wireup/README.md

 `wireup` introduces a simple, optional `wireup` step that applications can use to build a predictable startup process.

 When a nodejs module is imported via node's `require` method, node goes through a process of loading the module.
 A synopsis of what happens when node _loads_ a module is that it reads the module from disk if the requested module doesn't match a module already loaded and cached.
-When the module is indeed read from disk, node places the module in its a new function scope and invokes the module so that it may initialize its dependencies, perform startup logic, and export things other modules rely upon.
+When the module is indeed read from disk, node places the module in a new function scope and invokes the module so that it may initialize its dependencies, perform startup logic, and export things other modules rely upon.

 OK, that was a simple explanation.
 For most modules, nothing else is needed.

-What nodejs does can be thought of as a module's _self-initialization_, or better yet; _implicit-wireup_.
+What nodejs does during a ```require``` can be thought of as a module's _self-initialization_, or better yet; _implicit-wireup_.
 What `wireup` provides is a means by which modules can specify an optional, _explicit-wireup_.

 # How